sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 A few years ago [blockchain](https://en.wikipedia.org/wiki/Blockchain) was all the rage.
 Many leading technologists wanted to use it on their projects, just to add a fancy buzzword to their sales pitch or resume.
 Back then, you would find articles all over the place claiming blockchain technology would solve any technological issue.
 In the end, a lot of time and effort was put in by developers, only to realise that their software had not become better by the inclusion of the new technology.
 Sometimes their software turned out to be slower, more expensive, and more confusing to their users.
-A pragmatist would likely have hesitated to jump on this hype train. he, or she obviously, would not do something just because everyone else is doing it.
+A pragmatist would likely have hesitated to jump on this hype train.
+He, or she obviously, would not do something just because everyone else is doing it.
 They would not use a technology if it added little value to the project they were working on.

 Put the words _Pragmatic_ and _Paradigm_ together, and you know what I am getting at.
 Pragmatists look at processes, tools, frameworks, and life in general with an open mind and buy in to the things which help them progress, but change and amend the practices that deliver little value.